-State law authorizes Metropolitan Council Environmental Services (MCES) to enforce its waste discharge rules and the U.S. Environmental Protection Agency pretreatment regulations concerning wastewater discharges into the sanitary sewer and the Metropolitan Disposal System.
+State law authorizes Metropolitan Council Environmental Services (MCES) to enforce its waste discharge rules (PDF) and the U.S. Environmental Protection Agency pretreatment regulations concerning wastewater discharges into the sanitary sewer and the Metropolitan Disposal System.

 MCES's legal authority is based on Minnesota Statutes, Chapter 473.501 - 473.549.
-Specifically, Chapter 473.504, Subd.
+Chapter 473.504, Subd.
 4 empowers MCES to carry out elements of the federally mandated pretreatment program.
 This statute says:

 "The council shall have the power to adopt rules relating to the operation of any interceptors or treatment works operated by it...."

 Minnesota Statute Chapter 473.515, Subd.
 3 authorizes MCES to regulate the discharge of sewage and connections into the Metropolitan Disposal System (MDS).
 Subdivision 3 states that the Council:

 "... may require any person or local government unit discharging sewage into the Metropolitan Disposal System to provide preliminary treatment thereof; may prohibit the discharge into the metropolitan disposal system of any substance which it determines will or may be harmful to the system or any persons operating it...."

 Pursuant to this authority, MCES has adopted and amended waste discharge rules for the Metropolitan Disposal System, and MCES is the delegated control authority under the General Pretreatment Regulations and Minnesota Rules, chapter 7049.

-MCES generates a list of enforcement responses in its annual pretreatment report published in March of each year.
+MCES generates a list of formal enforcement responses in the annual pretreatment report published in March of each year.
 Below is a description of the enforcement responses we published in the report.

 Notice of Violation (NOV)

 This is a formal written notification from MCES that an industrial user has violated or is threatening to violate MCES rules.
 The NOV lists the violation and requires that the industrial user: correct the violation, submit an explanation for the violation, and describe planned actions to achieve and maintain compliance.
 The NOV requires verification of compliance through monitoring or information submittal, and requires the payment of a cost-recovery fee.
 The NOV states that MCES may take further enforcement action.